Course Descriptions Information

 In the health sciences areas, more complete or in-depth course descriptions are available from the individual programs.

-A variety of courses in allied health specialties are offered for students who are: (1) seeking enrollment in ACC health science programs such as nursing, surgical and medical laboratory technology, emergency medical services (paramedicine), physical therapy, and pharmacy technician and several other health science programs; (2) co-enrolled in ACC health science programs; (3) transferring into health science programs at other institutions; (4) exploring health science careers; or (5) co-enrolled in public schools and either investigating health careers or planning to continue at ACC in a health science program.
-Courses are in medical terminology, pharmacology, pathophysiology, and end of life issues.
+A variety of courses in allied health specialties are offered for students who are: (1) seeking enrollment in Austin Community College (ACC) health science programs such as nursing, surgical and medical laboratory technology, emergency medical services (paramedicine), physical therapy, and pharmacy technician, and several other health science programs; (2) co-enrolled in ACC health science programs; (3) transferring into health science programs at other institutions; (4) exploring health science careers; or (5) co-enrolled in public schools and either investigating health careers or planning to continue at ACC in a health science program.
+Courses are in medical terminology, pharmacology, pathophysiology, and end-of-life issues.
 Visit the Allied Health Sciences site for more information

 Honors courses are available in many discipline areas.
 For specific offerings, consult the Schedule of Classes.
 Visit the Honors Programs page for more information.

-W—WECM Courses: Designed by the Texas Higher Education Coordinating Board as workforce education (technical) courses offered for credit or Continuing Education Units (CEU’s).
-WECM credit courses are designed to transfer among state community colleges, however, they are not designed to automatically transfer to public four-year college and universities.
+W—Workforce Education Course Manual (WECM) Courses: Designed by the Texas Higher Education Coordinating Board as workforce education (technical) courses offered for credit or Continuing Education Units (CEU’s).
+WECM credit courses are designed to transfer among state community colleges; however, they are not designed to automatically transfer to public four-year college and universities.
 Continuing education courses do not transfer to semester hour programs or to other colleges.